Look for the star when selecting products in the catalogue.

 The BionicKangaroo team: engineers, designers, biologists and software specialists from Festo

 The goals – more than just developing new technologies

-Motivate, inspire, enthuse and kick-start innovation – as a technology leader and a company that puts great emphasis on learning, we are pursuing a set of clear objectives with the Bionic Learning Network:
+Motivate, inspire, enthuse and kick-start innovation – as a technology leader and a learning company, we are pursuing a set of clear objectives with the Bionic Learning Network: